counter for wordpress

 We’re rather overcommitted here at Superfecta HQ this week, so updates are short and snappy (in theory).

 The Breeders’ Cup is still toying with the asinine idea of holding the event at Santa Anita (or perhaps somewhere else, but they really want Santa Anita) forever and ever, amen.
-I would probably be [...]
+I would probably […]

 Horses and Hoaxes